 Previewing a File

 It is possible to preview files within Gatekeeper if they are saved as a pdf.
 All other types of files would first need to be downloaded and previewed in another application.
+This can be done after selecting the menu (three dots) icon to the right of the file and choosing the "Download" option.

 Upload New Versions Of Files